 R310.1.2 Minimum opening height.
-Deleted.
+The minimum net clear opening height shall be 24 inches (610 mm).

 R310.1.3 Minimum opening width.
-Deleted.
+The minimum net clear opening width shall be 20 inches (508 mm).

 R310.1.4 Operational constraints.
 Emergency escape and rescue openings shall be operational from the inside of the room without the use of keys or tools.